-VICE PRINCIPAL JEWISH STUDIES
+VICE PRINCIPAL HEAD OF JEWISH EDUCATION

 Simcha has been in the education profession for over 20 years.
 It is through her undeniable passion for Jewish Education that she founded and established the Ganenu Learning center, the first Jewish preschool in Singapore and served as its principal from 1996 for over 10 years when it then became the Sir Manasseh Meyer International school in 2009.
 Simcha has also served as the principal of the Sunday Hebrew School for many years and is involved in all aspects of the Jewish community.